babab/tagfile/README.md

 This will only save a reference to the directory.
 To actually walk through the directories and hash the files to get checksums, you can use the `updatedb` command.
-This will recursively scan all media-paths you\'ve added and may take some time, especially the first time.
+This will recursively scan all media-paths you've added and may take some time, especially the first time.

 For both the prune and scan actions, progressbars will be shown with estimates of the remaining time to complete.
 Add a `--verbose` flag to